jasmineyas/splitwise-lunchmoney/README.md

   - [ACTION] Filter critiera:
     - no "pre-SW-LM-handshake"
     - deleted_by and deleted_at are both empty (if a transaction is deleted... let's not do anything to it)
-  - user doesn't always add transactions promptly - sometimes I might add a transaction for June when it's already in December lol
+  - important note: user doesn't always add transactions promptly - sometimes I might add a transaction for June when it's already in December lol
   - IDEA: [ACTION] tag all old transactions right now with "pre-SW-LM-handshake" in Splitwise, and then whenever a new transaciton is added, and we will check if it has "pre-SW-LM-handshake" or if it has "synced-to-LM" tag, if not, then we would process it and then add that tag.
     - issue with this... i dont think SW has tag.
-    - IDEA:
+    - Brainstorm:
       - NO - we store the data somewhere else like in an external database and then I have to deal with storage
       - **YES - I use comments.
 It's fairly easy to create a comment (just content) and get a comment .** We will be using SW comments for persistence.
 Need to check which user posted the comment.
 As multiple users could be running this service. (it's cheaper for users if SW handles the persistence and it doesn't need to be that timely...)
       - How about we alter the name of the transaction? add an appedix? this would be computationally easier to deal with? but comments will at least see a time stamp... when the transaction was synced.
 So that has the timestamp.
 I am still leaning towards comments.
   - [ACTION] Okay taking the comment idea.
 Maybe beside adding the comment,"synced-to-LM", we will post the transaction ID from lunch money as well.
     - [ACTION] UPDATE functionality - maybe we can also just post a snapshop of the transaciton in json format in the comment.... then we can do a text _comparison_.
 If there's anything changed... we can then update the amount owned etc. Then If it's deleted... then also delete the transaction in LM as well.
-    - **IMPORTANT CONTEXT ON REIMBURSEMENT** SW actually does not record reimbursement on a transaction basis.
-It only records cash payment and does not update the individual transactions.
-SO...
-I guess we can do the same thing to lunch money.
     - [ACTION] There's no limit to how many comments I can add per transaction, I would also make the script to add a comment of the lunch money API request body per transaction.
 Use comments as history and debugging purpose.
 Also add the response too.
 Why not?
     - [check]: if the script would create multiple transactions at the same time - then we need to make this matching tag more unique.
+  - What a SW comment should have:
+    - Synced-to-LM: lunch money transaction ID <>
+    - Current splitwise record: {} and its hash(?) for comparison purpose
+    - Post body to lunch money: {}
+    - Response from Lunch money: {}
+    - timestamp, added by (metadata)

+- If user A is running the script, everything is recorded for user A's perspective.
+So all comments that we process need to be posted by user A!
+Imagine both user A and user B are running this script, then we will see...one comment from user A and one comment from user B containing their perspective lunch money transaction details.
+- Brainstorming for scope:
+  - maybe it's worth it to make it hyper specific for just me and wesley.
+  - provide a friend_id as well to only automate our transactions.
+  - and maybe it's worth it to also add wesley's lunch money's (the other friend's lunch money API token) - since it's transactions between two friends so we only need one splitwies access token.
+  - let's do that - rather than two ppl need to be running it at the same time.
+- Then what a SW comment should have now:
+  - Synced-to-LM:
+    - User A: lunch money transaction ID <>
+    - User B: lunch money transaction ID <>
+  - Current splitwise record: {} and its hash(?) for comparison purpose
+  - Post body to lunch money:
+    - User A: {}
+    - User B: {}
+  - Response from Lunch money:
+    - User A: {}
+    - User B: {}
+  - timestamp, added by (metadata)

 # Implementation